 The fact that you will be able to access online support is great news.
 Who doesn’t need a helping hand at times?
 I only called twice, just to see how it worked because I’m usually pretty disciplined about my fitness goals.
 I could see how the consultations could be helpful for beginners.

-On the other hand, you must take under consideration the idea that you can follow the principles of a healthy diet, and use amino acids and plants, without paying almost 100$ per month.
+On the other hand, you must take under consideration the idea that you can follow the principles of a healthy diet, and use specific amino acids and plants, without paying almost 100$ per month.
 After all, the only novelty, this diet brings, is found in the drops.

 Also, you might consider following a diet that offers at least 1200 calories per day – the recommended minimum, this way you will be able to exercise and lose weight without any side effects.